bmhco/shared/AMI-3-6-Orientation-course/AMI-3-6-Orientation-course-notes.md

   + Harmony in physical and human elements
   + Purposeful hands on activity
   + Control of Error - the material is always auto-educational, rather than the adult telling them if it's correct or not
++ The child absorbs ALL of these characteristics of the environment